M2Team/NanaZip/ReadMe.md

 This is the recommended way to install NanaZip.

-Search and install `NanaZip` in Windows Store for stable release, and `NanaZip Preview` for preview release.
+Search and install `NanaZip` in Windows Store for the stable release, and `NanaZip Preview` for the preview release.

 Also, you can also click the Microsoft Store link you needed.